Hunter looking through binoculars

 Fall Turkey Hunting Camo: Colors & Styles for Effective Concealment

 How to choose camo for hunting turkeys does not have to be difficult.
-The key is to consider your surroundings.
-So, let’sstart with the fall turkey hunt.
+The key is to pattern for the surroundings you’re hunting.
+So, let’s start with the fall turkey hunt.

 Depending on the region you hunt, the early fall trees are still leafy.
 The foliage is already turning, with colours ranging from yellows, reds, and browns to greens.
 The ground is sparsely covered with leaves.